zephyrproject-rtos/trusted-firmware-m/platform/ext/otp_provisioning.rst

 Debug and board reprogramming through USB is locked down in this state.
 This lock can be forced open, but only with DAPLink firmware v34 or above.

-Because the S1 "OTP" content is lost on a power cycle, it can not only be provisioned several times through simply repeating the process, but it is also unaffected by the lockdown.
+Because the S1 "OTP" content is stored in the MRAM, it can be provisioned only once with the normal provisioning flow.
+However, a workaround to re-provision the board does exist.
+To achieve this, one needs to wipe the key area in the MRAM with the debugger in advance.
+The address and size of said area can be found at 'platform/ext/target/musca_s1/partition/flash_layout.h' as 'TF-M key area'.

 For further information on the DAPLink firmware and update process, please refer to the `Musca-B1 Technical Reference Manual